aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_3_sensors.md

 ### 7.3.8\.
 Proximity Sensor

 *   Device implementations MAY include a proximity sensor.
-*   Handheld device implementations that can make a voice call and indicate any value other than `PHONE_TYPE_NONE` in `getPhoneType` SHOULD include a proximity sensor.

 If device implementations include a proximity sensor, they: